alibaba/Alink/README.en-US.md

 #### About package names and versions:
-  - PyAlink provides different Python packages for Flink versions that Alink supports: package `pyalink` always maintains Alink Python API against the latest Flink version, which is 1.11, while `pyalink-flink-***` support old-version Flink, which are `pyalink-flink-1.10` and `pyalink-flink-1.9` for now.
+  - PyAlink provides different Python packages for Flink versions that Alink supports: package `pyalink` always maintains Alink Python API against the latest Flink version, which is 1.12, while `pyalink-flink-***` support old-version Flink, which are `pyalink-flink-1.11`, `pyalink-flink-1.10` and `pyalink-flink-1.9` for now.
-  - The version of python packages always follows Alink Java version, like `1.3.0`.
+  - The version of python packages always follows Alink Java version, like `1.3.1`.

 #### Installation steps:

 1. Make sure the version of python3 on your computer is 3.6 or 3.7.
 2. Make sure Java 8 is installed on your computer.
 3. Use pip to install:
-  `pip install pyalink`, `pip install pyalink-flink-1.10` or `pip install pyalink-flink-1.9`.
+  `pip install pyalink`, `pip install pyalink-flink-1.11`, `pip install pyalink-flink-1.10` or `pip install pyalink-flink-1.9`.

 #### Potential issues: